moj-analytical-services/data-science-template/README.md

 This template repository equips you with the default initial files required for an Analytical Platform Airflow workflow.

+> [!NOTE]
+> We are currently in development and suggestions are welcome!
+Open [an issue here](https://github.com/moj-analytical-services/data-science-template/issues/new/choose).

 ## Included Files

 The repository comes with the following preset files: